 The majority of primary and voluntary secondary schools now receive assistance to provide for secretarial, caretaking and cleaning services under these grant schemes.
 It is a matter for each individual school to decide how best to apply the grant funding to suit its particular needs.
 Where a school uses the grant funding for caretaking or secretarial purposes, any staff taken on to support those functions are employees of individual schools.
-Specific responsibility for the pay and conditions rests with the school.
+Specific responsibility for terms of employment rests with the school.

 The arbitration agreement was designed to be of greatest benefit to lower-paid secretaries and caretakers.
 For example, a secretary or caretaker who was paid the then minimum wage of €8.65 per hour in 2015 prior to the arbitration has from 1 January 2019, been paid €13 per hour which is a 50% increase in that individual’s hourly pay.

-Officials from my Department attended a meeting of the Joint Committee on Education and Skills on 9 April to discuss the status of non-teaching staff.
+Officials from my Department attended a meeting of the Joint Committee on Education and Skills on the 9th of April 2019 to discuss the status of non-teaching staff.

-In May this year officials from my Department had discussions with FÓRSA trade union representatives as part of a planned meeting.
-FÓRSA took the opportunity to formally table a pay claim in respect of grant-funded secretaries.
+In May last year officials from my Department had discussions with FÓRSA trade union representatives as part of a planned meeting.
+FÓRSA took the opportunity to formally table a pay claim.

-This was tabled as a follow-on claim from the current pay agreement for this cohort of staff which lasts until December 2019.
-The Department issued surveys in respect of both caretakers and secretaries on the 10th of July to establish the full current cost of the trade union’s claim.
+This was tabled as a follow-on claim from the pay agreement for this cohort of staff which lasted until December 2019.
+The Department issued surveys on the 10th of July 2019 to establish the full current cost of the trade union’s claim.
 This is standard practice.